facastagnini/facastagnini.github.io/_posts/2018-04-13-Picking_a_strobogrammatic_prime_domain_name.md

 tags:
 - python
 ---
-# Why
+# Why...
-After several sessions thinking about a text based domain name and coming up with no good ideas, or finding out that the best ones where already taken, I decided to simplify the whole thing and just pick a number.
+After several sessions of scratching my chin thinking about a text based domain name and coming up with no good ideas, or finding out that the best ones where already taken, I decided to simplify the whole thing and just pick a number.
 If you can pick any number, why not picking a cool number...

 ## What is a strobogrammatic prime number?